Ophrys cilicica: Description

 Cilician ophrys has two round tubers that can grow 15 to 60 centimeters in height, but usually no taller than 30 cm.
 At the base of the plant it will have two to five leaves that are narrowly lanceolate, shaped somewhat like the head of the spear with the widest part below the midpoint.
 They can reach as much as 13 cm in length and 2 cm in width.

 The inflorescence will have three to twelve widely spaced flowers.
 The flowers somewhat resembles a wasp and is suspected of being pollinated by species in the genus Argogorytes.
-The flowers have egg shaped to lanceolate sepals that measure 9 to 12 millimeters and are pale green sometimes somehat pink or red.
+The flowers have egg shaped to lanceolate sepals that measure 9 to 12 millimeters and are pale green sometimes somewhat pink or red.
 The petals extending out to the sides are pale green-pink and narrowly lanceolate measuring 4.5 to 6 mm.
 The lower lip petal is predominately red to dark brown, occasionally violet-brown, but with a pale edge.
 It is velvet like in texture and measures 10 to 12 mm long.
 It also has two small side lobes.

 Taxonomy

 Ophrys cilicica was scientifically described and named by Rudolf Schlechter in 1923.
-It is classifed in the genus Ophrys as part of the family Orchidaceae.
+It is classified in the genus Ophrys as part of the family Orchidaceae.
 It has no accepted subspecies, but it has three heterotypic synonyms including a subspecies.